 What are your top three ways to enjoy the sea in Jersey?

 - Sea Swimming always brings me back to life.
 This year, I’ll be taking part in the National Trust for Jersey’s 30 bays in 30 days challenge in July, which raises money for the Jersey Hospice.
 I’m aiming to continue swimming throughout the winter too!

 - A calm, sunny day is perfect for exploring our caves and beaches on a stand-up paddleboard (SUP).
 I love setting off from either Greve de Lecq or Belcroute Bay.
 For someone with terrible balance, it surprises me that I can do it.
 I wish I could say the same for surfing!

 - Sailing also brings me a lot of peace and it’s a great way to enjoy the coastline in an environmentally friendly way.

 Even if you don’t get out on the water, a visit to one of our lovely, charming harbours is a must, my favourite being St. Aubin’s, which is accompanied by many fabulous restaurants, pubs and cafes.

 When friends and family are visiting I always make sure they visit...

 As many beautiful bays on our island as possible.
 A visit to our iconic gems is also a must, particularly Jersey Zoo, Mont Orgueil Castle and the WW2 fortifications, including the bunker in our garden; all finished off with a visit to as many of our local eateries and watering holes as possible, aiming for those with the best sea view!
-Top spots are Plemont Café for breakfast, The Hideout or Hotel Cristina for lunch, and Corbiere Phare for sunset.
+Top spots are Plemont Café for breakfast, Hotel Cristina for lunch, and Corbiere Phare for sunset.